 - Failure to provide recommended care: Due in part to these time and resource constraints, physicians often fail to provide patients with needed services.
 For example, only about half (54.9 percent) of adult patients receive all recommended preventive and chronic care services.3 The failure to provide these effective services leads to suboptimal patient outcomes.
 For example, right after implementation of the EMR (but before care processes had changed in response to it), only 40 percent of Quinnipiac Internal Medicine patients with diabetes had optimal blood glucose levels.

 Description of the Innovative ActivityA solo-practice primary care physician leverages functions in an EMR to redesign care processes.
-Key elements of the revamped process include systematic review and electronic ordering of needed services in advance of the patient visit, further review during the visit using clinical decision support (CDS) to identify and address additional needs, proactive outreach to those not seen recently who need preventive or chronic care services, and practice-wide performance reports to identify and address systemic problems.
+Key elements of the revamped process include systematic review and electronic ordering of needed services in advance of the patient visit, further review during the visit using clinical decision support (CDS) to identify and address additional needs, proactive outreach to those not seen recently who need preventive or chronic care services, practice-wide performance reports to identify and address systemic problems, and use of data from payers to enhance patient safety and improve quality (updated January 2014).
 More details on each of these key elements are provided below: